sourcecoast/sclogin/README.md

 * Zipped installers can be found in the [SourceCoast Download Area](http://www.sourcecoast.com/index.php?option=com_ars&view=release&Itemid=248)
 * For more information, see the [SCLogin Enhanced Registration](http://sourcecoast.com/sclogin) Overview page.

-SCLogin is a GPL, non-commercial extension provided by [SourceCoast Joomla Extensions](http://www.sourcecoast.com/)
+SCLogin is a GPL, free to download extension provided by [SourceCoast Joomla Extensions](http://www.sourcecoast.com/)

 If you use the SCLogin module, please consider leaving a rating or review on the Joomla extension directory: http://extensions.joomla.org/extensions/access-a-security/site-access/authentication/24054